-The landscape of the healthcare industry is ever-changing; new technologies and advancements in previous technologies (including eHealth and telemedicine) have resulted in a growing demand for healthcare workers in all aspects of the industry.
+The landscape of the healthcare industry is ever-changing; new technologies and advancements in previous technologies (including eHealth and telemedicine) have resulted in a growing demand for healthcare workers in all aspects of the industry, and medical insurance claims auditing and processing is no exception.

 Furthermore, recent changes in health insurance regulations across the United States have led to an increased demand for experienced and professional medical claims auditors and insurance claims processors.
 This white paper will explore the job outlooks for both of these positions.